 What the Menu Architecture Signals

-For readers accustomed to the French format at higher tiers, the comparison points are revealing.
+For readers accustomed to the French format at higher tiers, the comparison points are straightforward.
 L'Effervescence in Tokyo operates at the three-star level with a Japanese-inflected French tasting menu that runs to multiple courses and a price point several brackets above FAON.
 Hotel de Ville Crissier in Crissier represents the Swiss French fine-dining tradition at its most formal.
 FAON occupies a different register entirely: it is French cooking made viable in a mid-sized Japanese city with a price structure that does not require the evening to become a financial event.

 The Nara Context: Why French Cooking Works Here